 I will speak to a selection of key issues about proposed changes to our child protection law, in particular the removal of priority tamariki placement protections.
 In the Bill we are told in an amended (Section 5) that when making a decision about a child or a young person who is Māori – The mana and wellbeing of the child will be protected whilst recognising the whakapapa and whanaungatanga responsibilities of their whānau, hapū and iwi; who can participate in those decisions…yeah ok maybe.
 A little later on in the Principles section, section 13, we are told that where a child is at risk of being removed from their whānau, that their whānau, hapū, iwi should be assisted to enable them to provide a safe, stable and loving home in accordance with whakapapa and whānaungatanga (unless it is unreasonable or impracticable in the circumstances).
 But who is going to know what these essential concepts mean, when it comes to frontline decision making, by mostly colonised/monocultural social workers?

 What the qualifiers are saying is, that it’s ok for you to practice your ‘Māori stuff’ (tīkanga) as long as it’s within the law, a white-is-best law that defines the best interests of a Māori child.
-The “unreasonable and impracticable” are the ‘get out’ clauses.
-So if, a social worker deems it too hard basket, unsafe or doesn’t want to do the whakapapa search, they can decide not to return that child to whānau and place them with non-kin.
+The “unreasonable, impracticable, must be considered” are the ‘get out’ clauses.
+So if, a social worker deems it the ‘too hard basket’ unsafe or doesn’t want to do the whakapapa search, they can decide not to return that child to whānau and place them with non-kin.
 “When did we decide that the future of our mokopuna should be determined with half hearted expression?
-(Tariana Turia, Iwi leaders Forum,2017).
+(Tariana Turia, Iwi leaders Forum, 2017).
 The moment we all pati pati round the garden, we diminish our collective mana and recovery.

-One of the first red flags for me with the closing of CYF was the naming of Ministry of Vulnerable Children – Oranga Tamariki, tacking on a bit of Māori and with no mind of how ignorant it is to put, vulnerable and wellbeing together in the same title.
+One of the first red flags for me with the closing of CYF was the rebranding of it to the Ministry of Vulnerable Children – Oranga Tamariki, like tacking on a bit of Māori and with no mind of how ignorant it is to put, vulnerable and wellbeing together in the same title.
 One cancels out the other, like automatic uplift cancels out our tamariki.
+(When you look at the stats requested via the Official Information Act you see how the uplift of Maori newborns has increased over the last few years).
 The ‘vulnerable’ however fits like a glove when we consider the extent of state violence upon tamariki, who continue to be removed in prolific numbers from their whānau and placed with non-kin.
 On selling our children to private owners, like we see happening to the last of our land and the law is changed so that there is no comeback for us.
 Māori are NOT vulnerable; it is the state that defines Māori as vulnerable, needing to be saved from themselves and fixed.
 It is this rhetoric that maintains the social work industry.

-The new Ministry, with a re-furbished (Māorified) Scottish import of a child care model not social work model.
-And if you are in the process of being vetted to transfer from CYF to the new Ministry you will be aware of the clause in the VCA that states of you come from a “vulnerable” background you may not be approved as fit to work directly with children.
-The “unfit” is discretionary and whilst intended to protect children what it’s doing is vetting out Māori social workers in favour of white UK/Canadian imports.
-Another way of whitening the white-stream, and purifying the new model.
-Workers are being offered a primary, secondary (support role/non child contact) or offered exit packages, and concientised social workers threatened with dismissal if the comment publicly about the removal of tamariki placement protections.
+The new Ministry, with a re-furbished (Māorified) Scottish import of a child care model not social work model (a model that has not worked out well for child protectiin in Scotland).
+And if you are in the process of being vetted to transfer from CYF to the new Ministry you will be aware of the clause in the Vulnerable Childrens Act 2014 that states of you come from a “vulnerable background” you may not be approved as “fit and proper” to work directly with children.
+The “unfit” is discretionary and whilst intended to protect children what it’s doing is vetting out Māori social workers in favour of white UK/Canadian/South African imports.
+Another way of whitening the white-stream and purifying the new model.
+Some social workers are being offered a primary, secondary (support role/non child contact) or offered exit packages, and some concientised social workers threatened with dismissal if the comment publicly about the removal of tamariki placement protections.
+All this whilst the senior management, responsible for years of arse covering gets to roll straight over into the so-called NEW non-corrupt Ministry.

-Plus, law changes that will allow the CE to delegate the ability for non-social workers to remove children from their homes.
+Plus, law changes being rushed through that will allow the CE to delegate the ability for non-social workers to remove children from their homes.
 For example, by doctors, psychiatrists, lawyers, philanthropists who make the decision and Armourguard to do the lifting.
-Automatic up-lift and without the need to go through Court, in the same way 2 young Māori boys were uplifted from their whānau and placed by CYF senior staff with John Keys friends.
+Automatic up-lift and without the need to go through Court; in the same way 2 young Māori boys were uplifted from their whānau and placed by CYF senior staff with the Prime Minister’s friends.
 All that is needed is a belief a child will at some point be in danger from their whānau, based on discretionary and predictive risk modeling information.
 We’ve already seen this occurred via the 90’s Risk Estimation System and the recent Tuituia Assessment Framework.
-It is legalised and profitable child trafficking!
-Nothing less.
+It appears to me to be legalised and profitable child trafficking!

 And the notion that we could be returning to group homes like Epuni and Kingslea, Kohitere and Allendale.
 We are hearing about YP in residences who are forcibly restrained and illegally held in solitary as punishment.
 We have a ‘them and us – got to win’ mentality running these places.
 And whoops “sorry we didn’t know it was illegal” response.
 “From the 1950s to the 1980s, the New Zealand government took more than 100,000 children and placed them under state care in residential facilities.
 These children faced abysmal conditions, limited education and social isolation.
 For Māori these places were the equivalent of the Canadian and Australian residential schools, stolen generations.
 Children endured physical, sexual and psychological violence, as well as secure cells, knock-out sedatives and electro-shock therapy” (Stanley, 2016).
 I know because my bother was one of them at 9 years old and I couldn’t protect him from it.
 A slight little boy with blonde hair and big blue eyes, an angelic laughing child when he went in and a shell when he came out.
 It’s haunting and not something you ever get over.